Government in exile of the Commonwealth of the Philippines: The Emergency Powers Act

+Evacuation from Corregidor

+At dusk on February 20, the American submarine USS Swordfish (SS-193) slipped through mine fields, was boarded by President Quezon and his party, and transported them to Iloilo, which had not yet been occupied by Japanese forces.
+The following night, they boarded the ship Princess of Negros, which transported them to Dumaguete.
+General MacArthur and his party, meanwhile, had been evacuated from Corregidor by PT boat to Cagayan de Oro on Mindanao (see Douglas MacArthur's escape from the Philippines).

 Evacuation from the Philippines

 MacArthur had sent some of the boats which had evacuated his party back to the southern tip of Negros Island to pick up President Quezon's party.
 Major Soriano, President Quezon's aide, met boat PT-41 and redirected it to Dumaguete, where it embarked President Quezon's party and transported them to Oroquieta in what was then the province of Misamis.
-From there, they traveled to the Del Monte plantation in Mindanao, where they remained overnight and were picked up the following day at Del Monte Airfield by two B-17 aircraft that transported them to Batchelor Airfield, 40 miles from Darwin in Northern Australia, where they transferred to Douglas DC-5 aircraft for transport to Alice Springs.
+From there, they traveled to the Del Monte plantation in Mindanao, where they remained overnight and were picked up the following day at Del Monte Airfield by two B-17 aircraft that transported them to Batchelor Airfield, 40 miles from Darwin in Northern Australia There, they transferred to Douglas DC-5 aircraft for transport to Alice Springs.
 There, they were reunited with the party of Vice President Osmeña that had been transported in a separate aircraft.
 The parties flew together to Adelaide, spent the night there, and took an overnight train to Melbourne.

 President Quezon felt that he should be in Washington.
 The U.S. government agreed and, in the spring of 1942, the SS President Coolidge, which had been pressed into service to evacuate U.S. citizens from parts of Asia after the Japanese attacks and converted into a troopship, transported Quezon and his party to the U.S. escorted by the cruiser USS St. Louis, departing Melbourne on April 20 and arriving in San Francisco on May 8.

 Quezon and party were met in San Francisco, and military aides were assigned to escort the party on a special train which had been assigned to transport them to Washington D.C.
 The train arrived in Washington on May 13, and was met by President Franklin D. Roosevelt along with his wife, Eleanor and members of his Cabinet.
 Quezon and his family were transported by motorcade to the White House.
 They spent the night at the White House and were guests of honor the following day at a luncheon hosted by the Roosevelts to formally welcome the exiled Philippine Government to the United States, underscoring its legitimacy.